 I have demonstrated how this library could be extended to support other packages and frameworks by integrating it with MySQL. xunit-fixture-mvc-mysql is also available on GitHub and NuGet.
 Here’s a complete usage example.

 The first fluent argument,

 .HavingMySqlDatabase<BreakfastContext>() will configure the fixture to use the specified

 DbContext type to create a new, fully migrated database that has been isolated specifically for this test.
 Then the call to

 .ShouldExistInDatabase<BreakfastContext, BreakfastItem> will configure the fixture to, after the request has completed, find the

 BreakfastItem entity in the database with an id of 1 and run the specified assertions on it.

 There’s some pretty complicated stuff going off in these later examples, yet the tests themselves are concise and readable.
-All of the boilerplate code necessary for setting up the test server, calling it in a RESTfully, managing the lifetime of an isolated MySQL database, AutoFixture based model generation and more is hidden away behind reusable bits of code in extension methods.
+All of the boilerplate code necessary for setting up the test server, calling it RESTfully, managing the lifetime of an isolated MySQL database, AutoFixture based model generation and more is hidden away behind reusable bits of code in extension methods.
 It’s a stupidly simple concept but I think it works really well.
 What do you think?